Cosmetic acupuncture, also sometimes called facial acupuncture, aims to improve your appearance.

 However, this kind of acupuncture is not magic!
 It does require a number of treatments, typically 10.
 Often you notice improvements after just the first treatment, but don’t stop there because subsequent treatments consolidate your progress.

-When you see Jonathan, he'll want to know about your general health as well.
-Treatment to help you feel better, eg 'traditional' acupuncture, makes your cosmetic acupuncture work faster.
+When you see Jonathan, he’ll want to know about your general health as well.
+Treatment to help you feel better, eg ‘traditional’ acupuncture, makes your cosmetic acupuncture work faster.
+This “Traditional acupuncture” takes a careful look at your health from the point of view of a 2500-year old tradition.
+You may discover things about your health that doctors can’t tell you.

 If you have an ongoing health problem it may undermine the effect of cosmetic acupuncture.